alovajs/alovajs.github.io/docs/tutorial/02-getting-started/03-basic/07-combine-framework.md

 import useRequestSvelte from '!!raw-loader!@site/codesandbox@3/01-getting-started/07-combine-framework/svelte-useRequest.en.svelte';
 import useRequestSolid from '!!raw-loader!@site/codesandbox@3/01-getting-started/07-combine-framework/solid-useRequest.en.jsx';

-Next, we will learn how to use it in conjunction with the client UI framework, which can allow alova to exert its true power.
-When used in the UI framework, not only can alova automatically manage the responsive request status, but also automatically control when the request should be sent through certain rules.
+Next, let's see how to use alova with a client UI framework, so it can show its real power.
+Inside a UI framework, alova not only manages the reactive request state automatically, but also controls when a request should be sent through certain rules.

 `alova` provides 15+ client request strategies, which help you implement complex requests in a simple and elegant way.
 Let's continue to look down!